Sebowski1/roadtools/README.md

 After customising your road, you can save it as a custom preset. **Make sure the `Live toggle update` button is off**, select the customised edge and press the `Save` button.
 You can upload a custom image for your road pressing the image button located to the right of the `Save` button. (square image icon).

+#### Delete presets
+You can delete any preset (other than "!Default") by selecting it from the dropdown menu and pressing the `X` located to the right of the dropdown menu.

 ### File paths
 Road presets and their image thumbnails have their own files in these locations: